hosted services

 This needs mod_itk (AKA: libapache2-mpm-itk) and mod_rewrite of course.

-Other ways could be to setup multiple FPM servers with different user
+Other ways could be to setup multiple FPM servers with different users

 to run as, then rewrite to each as a proxy to the socket depending on